 The Organization is involved in various lawsuits relating to claims of alleged sexual misconduct and other matters.
 On October 13, 2019, California Governor Gavin Newsom signed Assembly Bill 218 (AB 218) into law.
 AB 218 took effect on January 1, 2020, and had several impacts on sexual misconduct claims including a lengthened statute of limitations, the revival of previously barred claims, and the allowance for recovery of treble damages against defendants who are found to have covered up the sexual assault of a minor.
 Subsequent to January 1, 2020, the Organization has seen an increase in the number of claims made against the Diocese of Orange.
 The Organization, in consultation with their attorneys, does not believe these matters are both probable and able to be estimated and have, therefore, not recorded an accrual related to potential future losses.
-However, the net assets without donor restrictions at June 30, 2021 and 2020, include amounts designated by the Bishop as insurance reserves to cover future losses.
+However, the net assets without donor restrictions at June 30, 2022 and 2021, include amounts designated by the Bishop as insurance reserves to cover future losses.
+Designated amounts are based on management's estimates and it is reasonably possible that a change in estimate could occur in the near term and could be material to the financial statements.
 Legal settlements are funded by unrestricted funds generated from the investment portfolio.
 Donor-restricted funds are never used for reasons other than what the donor intended.
 See Note 13.